chrisauinmotion/DigiLib/README.md

 # DigiLib

 A simple React-Redux application where you could browse books from the Open library.
+Check out delpoyed application at https://chrisauinmotion.github.io/DigiLib/#/.

 # Project File Structure